jlanda07891/playlist-api/README.md

 This Docker-application starts 3 services in containers : mysql, nginx and php7-fpm.

-The file docker-compose.yml defining thoses services, networks and their volumes :
+The file docker-compose.yml defines thoses services, networks and their volumes :

 * nginx
   * the logs (access and error) are stored in ./etc/nginx/log/